mkunkel/jira-cli/README.md

 4. **Components**
    - Multi-select from components defined in your Jira project
-   - Automatically fetched from Jira API
+   - Automatically fetched from Jira API at startup
-   - Falls back to default list if API call fails
    - Type to filter components by name
    - Recently used components (within 30 days) appear at the top
    - Usage tracking automatically updates after ticket creation